Eastern Washington University: Academics

 EWU offers over 100 fields of study, 10 master's degrees, seven graduate certificates, 55 graduate programs of study and an applied doctoral program of physical therapy.
 A master's in social work is offered in Everett and Vancouver, and a master's in education is available in Kent.
 A creative writing Master of Fine Arts, Interdisciplinary Studies, Child & Family Outreach Program, Communication Studies, Social Work Program (part-time Master's), Journalism, Alcohol & Drug Studies, and Counseling Education & Developmental Psychology programs are offered in Spokane.

 Admissions

 The Carnegie Foundation for the Advancement of Teaching classifies the university as Inclusive, since the university admitted eighty-two percent of those who applied to be freshmen in 2010.
 The average incoming freshman had a combined SAT score of 970 and a high-school weighted grade-point average (GPA) of 3.17 in 2010.
 86% of freshmen in 2010 were from Washington.

+Rankings

 Research institutes & centers

-Eastern Washington University is home to a number of research institutes and centers, including the following:
+Eastern Washington University is home to a number of research institutes and centers, including: